-This page provides information for organisations, particularly local authorities, who deal with heritage crime and its consequences.
+This page provides advice for organisations, particularly local authorities, who deal with heritage crime and its consequences.

 Responding to incidents

 - Be prepared to write a witness statement or impact statement.
 These form part of any formal police action.
-Statements ensure the full impact of the crime on the community and the heritage significance is considered as part of the sentencing process
+Statements ensure that the full impact of the crime on the community and the heritage significance are considered as part of the sentencing process

-- Is there anything that could be done to make the asset more secure from further threats of crime and anti-social behaviour?
+- Are there any steps you could take to prevent crime and make an asset more secure?
 Contact your local Community Safety Partnership to find out what you can do

-- Consider whether to use any statutory enforcement powers, such as prosecution, as an appropriate response to the heritage crime
+- Consider whether to use statutory enforcement powers (such as prosecution) as an appropriate response to the heritage crime

-- Discuss with your local Historic England office the appropriate response in the case of crimes involving a designated asset.
-These include scheduled monuments, nationally listed buildings, conservation areas, registered parks and gardens, registered battlefields, protected wreck sites and World Heritage Sites.
-More infomation on Interventions Guidance
+- Discuss with your local Historic England office the appropriate response to crimes involving a designated asset.
+These include scheduled monuments, nationally listed buildings, conservation areas, registered parks and gardens, registered battlefields, protected wreck sites and World Heritage Sites

-As a local authority, you have an important strategic role in the fight against heritage crime.
-Local problems should have local solutions.
-Historic England can offer bespoke assistance to any local authority wishing to take a strategic role in dealing with Heritage Crime.
+Local authorities have an important strategic role in the fight against heritage crime; local problems should have local solutions.
+Historic England can offer bespoke assistance to any organisation wishing to take a strategic role in dealing with Heritage Crime.